hyprwm/hyprpaper/README.md

 # .. more monitors
 ```

-Preload will tell Hyprland to load a particular image.
+Preload will tell Hyprland to load a particular image (supported formats: png, jpg, jpeg).
 Wallpaper will apply the wallpaper to the selected output (`monitor` is the monitor's name, easily can be retrieved with `hyprctl monitors`)

 A Wallpaper ***cannot*** be applied without preloading.
 The config is ***not*** reloaded dynamically.